ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-3-3.md

-Chapter: Mapping Out the Decision Scenarios
+Mapping Out the Decision Scenarios
 ===========================================

 In this chapter, we explore the process of mapping out decision scenarios as a critical step in making complex decisions using network science and complexity theory.
 Decision scenarios provide a structured framework for considering the potential outcomes and implications of different choices within a complex system.
 By systematically exploring various scenarios, decision-makers can gain insights into the dynamics and interdependencies of the system, identify potential risks and opportunities, and inform their decision-making process.
 This chapter delves into strategies and approaches for mapping out decision scenarios using network science and complexity theory.